 If you have a young family, it won’t be long before your home doesn’t feel big enough.
 At some point, you will have to choose whether to increase the size of your home or sell up and move.

 If you want to stay where you are, you can either convert your attic into another room or build an extension.
-Unfortunately, an extension will take up valuable real estate in your garden, whereas converting a loft won’t.
+Unfortunately, an extension will take up valuable real estate in your garden, whereas an attic conversion won’t.